pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/_index.md

 The following editions are also available as upgrade options:

-* **Pulumi Team** is ideal for teams of all sizes from just getting started deploying cloud applications and infrastructure to managing multiple projects and/or clouds.
+* **Pulumi Team** is ideal for teams of up to 15 members and provides the basics of infrastructure as code in popular languages, enabling teams to ship faster.

-* **Pulumi Enterprise** is ideal for large organizations running cloud software at scale, with advanced or custom needs.
+* **Pulumi Enterprise** is ideal for large teams and organizations in production.
+It offers an unlimited number of members and teams and provides full cloud engineering capabilities.

+* **Pulumi Business Critical** is ideal for enterprises that have specific requirements, like advanced security and compliance features, premium support, and self-hosting options.

-For more information about the specific differences and capabilities offered for the Pulumi Team and Enterprise editions, refer to the [pricing page]({{< relref "/pricing" >}}).
+For more information about the specific differences and capabilities offered for the Pulumi Team, Enterprise and Business Critical editions, refer to the [pricing page]({{< relref "/pricing" >}}).

 Explore the following sections to learn more about the features and benefits of using the Pulumi Service.